microcks/microcks.io/content/documentation/guides/automation/github-actions.md

 You have learned how to get and use the Microcks GitHub Actions.
 The GitHub actions reuse the [Microcks CLI](/documentation/guides/automation/cli) and the [Service Account](/documentation/explanations/service-account) and so it's definitely worth the read 😉

-The most up-to-date information and reference documentation can be found into the repository [README](https://github.com/microcks/test-github-action).
+The most up-to-date information and reference documentation can be found in the repository [README](https://github.com/microcks/test-github-action).